paylogic/py2deb/README.rst

    the system wide executable search path.
 Refer to the documentation for details.
    "
+   ``--python-callback=EXPRESSION``,"Set a Python callback to be called during the conversion process.
+Refer to the documentation for details about the use of this feature and the syntax of ``EXPRESSION``.

+   Can also be set using the environment variable ``$PY2DEB_CALLBACK``.
+   "
    ``--report-dependencies=FILENAME``,"Add the Debian relationships needed to depend on the converted package(s) to the given control file.
 If the control file already contains relationships the additional relationships will be added